abdulrehman-03/ctfs/Wargames CTF 2024/crypto-credentials/README.md

 ![Credentials](./credentials.png)

-The 337 entry contains which is shift cipher.
+The 337 entry contains our value which is shift cipher.
 Shifting values by 25, we get the flag:

 ![flag](./flag.png)